Making sense not decisions

 What is sense-making?

+All of us has a 'drive to make sense'.
 At Susan Bell Research, we feel that this very normal, very familiar feeling had somehow been missed by market and social researchers.
 When clients ask us to research 'why do our customers do XYZ?' or 'How can we make this service more efficient?', we envisage it as a sense-making problem.
 The research question becomes: 'how are people figuring out what product to buy?' or 'how are they working out how to use our service?', 'what does this product mean to this user?'
+The answer might be: Real people get curious about things.
+Real people do things because they are bored, or 'jump at the chance'.
+Real people get around to doing things.
+Once we understand this, we know how to communicate to them.

 Sense-making is about situations not decisions